 - the payment of the cost of having the services supplied again, except as expressly provided elsewhere in this Agreement.

-9.7 The Products and the Product Data, including, without limitation, any information, data, prices, and quotations contained therein, are subject to change without notice, except as otherwise expressly provided herein, the Products and the Product Data are provided to the customer on an “as is, as available” basis without any representations or warranties of any kind, either express or implied, including, but not limited to, any implied warranties of merchantability, fitness for particular purposes, title, non-infringement, security, availability, accuracy, or otherwise.
+9.7 The Products and the Product Data, including, without limitation, any information, data, prices, and quotations contained therein, are subject to change without notice.
+Except as otherwise expressly provided herein, the Products and the Product Data are provided to the Customer on an “as is, as available” basis without any representations or warranties of any kind, either express or implied, including, but not limited to, any implied warranties of merchantability, fitness for particular purposes, title, non-infringement, security, availability, accuracy, or otherwise.

 10. LIMITATION OF LIABILITY

-10.3 The Customer assumes the risk in using the Products and the Product Data as well as total responsibility for establishing such procedures for data backup (in circumstances where Products are installed on the Customer’s local system or in an environment not managed by the Company) and virus checking as the Customer considers necessary.
+10.3 The Customer assumes the risk in using the Products and the Product Data as well as total responsibility for establishing such procedures for data backup (in circumstances where Products are installed on the Customer’s local system or in an environment not managed by PIQ) and virus checking as the Customer considers necessary.